 Future Supply Chain

 Processors were asked to examine their overall supply chain and report on current or potential issues.
 In general, processors are not experiencing or anticipating moderate or major issues with their supply chain.
-However, the percentage of companies reporting minor issues and disruptions has increased slightly compared to several weeks ago.
+However, the percentage of companies reporting minor issues and disruptions has continued to increase week over week.

 Supply Chain Issues by Industry: